andywillcock/find-political-donors/README.md

 After each line is read and stored I decided to perform number of checks to see if the data conforms to the requirements of the problem.
 If any of the tests fail that line of data is ignored.
 These requirements differ slightly for the medianval_by_zip and medianvals_by_date scripts.
+Included in the requirement checks for medianvals_by_date is a check to see if the date is in the future, and thus, invalid.

 #### medianvals_by_zip.py